 organizing a miscarriage cremation service for babies singly private or publicly sharing a communal grave plot? my daughter has started to bleed and we are on our way up to the hospital, her recent scan showed baby had died in the womb. the hospital can arrange for a communal service with other babies. they are all done together in a joined graveside plot.They do have company cremated together but the down side is you cant put private gravestones names on top or little ornaments.
 You can say to the midwives you will arrange your own service afterwards thankyou. there is no pressure to have a joint cremation service.

-Shocked a few days ago by one of our families who purchased a set of clothes for their baby grandsons cremation. originally planned was a hospitals cremation service funeral and they were told don’t send clothes for baby to wear as they have to be given back to the mum before burning.
+Shocked a few days ago by one of our families who purchased a set of clothes for their baby grandsons cremation. originally planned was a hospitals cremation service funeral service and they were told don’t send clothes for baby to wear as they have to be given back to the mum before burning.
 How bad is that so check with your local hospitals policy before deciding on a group cremation service with other babies.
 Needless to say the harsh statement forced them go for a more dignified private funeral service elsewhere.

-With recent scandals of baby loss ashes going missing or not returned to families and in particular in Scotland an audit and a public inquiry as been suggested to officials.In 31 cases, or 1.3%, there was no clear instruction given to officials, or they have been unable to locate the paper records, the audit found you can read the news story here.
+With recent scandals of baby loss ashes going missing or not returned to families and in particular in Scotland an audit and a public inquiry as been suggested to officials.In 31 cases, or 1.3%, there was no clear instruction given to officials, or they have been unable to locate the paper records,

 Some families have been leaving the hospital to sort out a public funeral service with other babies as these are often free with the exception that the ashes are spread all together with other baby’s remains.Some hospitals can do a joint service in which babies bodies are buried together, but putting private headstones with babies names would not always be possible due to the amount of babies in one area and a lack of space.